paulmartin91/CardGame/README.md

 General App
 - Can I use epress routing?
 - Integrate MongoDB for saving user info
-- Create new account / login
+- Create new account

 Login Page
-- Vet for invalid login info
+✔ Vet for invalid login info
 - Give some explanation as to how the app works
-- Check for duplicate login info
+✔ Check for duplicate login info
-- Create new login / sign in
+- Create new login and sign in

 Lobby Page
 - Style
-- Lobby message board
+- Lobby message board timestamps and user input

 Game Page
 - Make the game page